Applying rounding amounts when working with different currencies

 • Review and adjust – modify the transaction or apply the difference manually to a specific ledger entry.

-To handle rounding differences in multi-currency transactions in the payment reconciliation journal
+To handle rounding differences in the Payment Reconciliation Journal

-The system follows the Application Between Currencies field setting from Sales & Receivables Setup and Purchase & Payables Setup.
+The system follows the Application Between Currencies field setting from Sales & Receivables Setup and Purchases & Payables Setup.
 The bank account currency is the default for application.

 To handle rounding amounts within the tolerance settings